 With spring just a few weeks away, it’s time to start planning your Poconos spring break.
 If you feel like you’ve been cooped up all winter long, spring break is the perfect time to get outdoors.
 The Pocono Mountain region is abundant in trails great for hiking and biking and roads ideal for a scenic tour.
 When planning your Poconos spring break, check out a few of these ideas on how to plan the best getaway.

 - If you are looking for an adventure through the trees, try the dual-racing ziplines at Kittatinny Canoes.
 Featuring one of the largest zips in the United States, participants will zip through the trees dropping 36 stories.
-The actual zip will last for about 1-2 minutes but is well worth it for the amazing views of the Delaware River.
-Kittatinny opens for business from April through October.
+The actual zip will last for about one-two minutes but is well worth it for the amazing views of the Delaware River.
+Kittatinny is open for business from April through October.
 Reservations are recommended.

 We would love to have you stay with us at The Settlers Inn when planning your Poconos Spring Break.
 We offer 23 guest rooms and our location is convenient to many attractions and outdoor activities.
 As the weather begins to warm up, we invite guests to enjoy dining out on the terrace at our award-winning restaurant.
 We participate in the Hawley Bike Share Program so guests can grab a bike and head out to shop and explore the town.
 For reservation information, please call us at 570-226-2993.